fhiso/sources-and-citations/citation-elements.md

 citation* in a reasonable approximation to any mainstream citation style.
-If higher quality *formatted citations* are desirable, applications *should* allow users to manually edit them to fine-tune their presentation, and *should* store the result of reuse.  *Formatted citations* need not include all the information from a *citation element set* if the style dictates that certain information is omitted in the relevant context.
+If higher quality *formatted citations* are desirable, applications *should* allow users to manually edit them to fine-tune their presentation, and *should* store the result for reuse.  *Formatted citations* need not include all the information from a *citation element set* if the style dictates that certain information is omitted in the relevant context.